 - Centralized Deployment of new and updated add-ins to individuals, groups, or an organization.

-- Deployment to multiple platforms, including Windows and Office Online, with Mac coming soon.
+- Deployment to multiple platforms, including Windows, Mac, and Office Online.

 - Deployment to English language and worldwide tenants.

 - Deployment of cloud-hosted add-ins.

 - Deployment of add-ins that are hosted within a firewall.

 - Deployment of AppSource add-ins.

 - Automatic installation of an add-in for users when they launch the Office application.

 - Automatic removal of an add-in for users if the admin turns off or deletes the add-in, or if users are removed from Azure Active Directory or from a group to which the add-in has been deployed.